kaiwei-tan/discrete.time.markov/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Applies the discrete time Markov model (Markov chain) to analyze data by computing probabilties of transitions between different states.
+Applies the discrete time Markov model (Markov chain) to analyze data (both text and non-text) by computing probabilities of transitions between different states.

-Inspired by my Stochastic Models in Management module, as well as my Honors Dissertation, taken in the National University of Singapore (NUS) Business School.
+Inspired by my Stochastic Models in Management module, as well as my Honors Dissertation, as part of my coursework in the National University of Singapore (NUS) Business School.

 ## Installation